UCSDAutonomousVehicles2021Team1/autonomous_navigation_light_sensitivity/README.md

 ## What does it do

-Takes single image file (default and tuned) and set of image files (default and tuned) as test data and returns metric results (SSIM, MSE) within visualization in /results.
-Generates a .txt file with runtime performance stats and similarity level between sets of image files (default and tuned).
+Takes single image file (default vs. tuned) and set of image files (default vs. tuned) as test data and returns metric results (SSIM, MSE) within visualization in /results.
+Generates a .txt file with runtime performance stats and similarity level between sets of image files (default vs. tuned).

 ## Targets